DesireCampbell/SemesterPlan/README.md

 # SemesterPlan
-A one page semester planning tool for students.
+A one-page semester planning tool for students.

-Navigate to https://desirecampbell.github.io/SemesterPlan/semesterplan.html for a live version of the most recent stable release of semesterplan.html (currently this is manually changed, not automated).
+Navigate to https://desirecampbell.github.io/SemesterPlan/semesterplan.html for a live version of the current release.